zalando/skipper/docs/tutorials/basics.md

 #### Filter in context of an HTTP request

-The picture shows the transformation for request and response
+The picture shows the transformation of the requests and responses

 ![picture of a Filter](../img/skipper-filter.svg)